Ralim/IronOS/Documentation/DebugMenu.md

 ### ID

 This is used by Irons that have authentication ID and serial number to help check if their Iron is authentic.
-Pinecil V1 shows the same ID number.
+All Pinecil V1 shows the same ID number.
-The new Pinecil V2 released Aug.2, 2022 provides a ID/Serial number, which can be used to verify your Pinecil authenticity [here](https://pinecil.pine64.org/).
+The new Pinecil V2 released Aug.2, 2022 provides a unique ID/Serial number to every iron, which can be used to verify your Pinecil authenticity [here](https://pinecil.pine64.org/).

 ### Max